-How choosing sobriety saved my sanity
+How quitting alcohol saved my sanity

 I started drinking at a young age and was impressed from the get-go with the warm, fuzzy feeling and the confidence alcohol gave me.
-It allowed me to deal with anything from a bad day, to a breakup, to giving me the dutch courage to enter social situations.
+It allowed me to deal with anything from a bad day to a breakup, to giving me the Dutch courage to enter social situations.
 It was how I dealt with my emotions.
 Feeling happy?
-Let’s celebrate with champagne.
+Let’s celebrate with Champagne.
 Feeling low?
 No worries – have a glass of Chardonnay (unoaked of course).

-It is something that is ingrained by society and is not questioned.
-We are constantly marketed that alcohol makes our lives more fun, more glamorous and more successful!
-When I am waiting for a tube I am told my weekend will be more fun if I drink (drink responsibility though) and that rosé will help me connect better with my girlfriends.
+It is something that is ingrained by society and not questioned.
+We are constantly bombarded with marketing that says alcohol makes our lives more fun, more glamorous and more successful.
+I am told my weekend will be more fun if I drink (drink responsibility though) and that rosé will help me connect better with my girlfriends.

-It is no surprise then with these messages and my own love of the good stuff that when I started to question my own drinking I felt conflicted and confused.
+It is no surprise then with these messages and my own love of the good stuff that, when I started to question my own drinking, I felt conflicted and confused.
 How can it be something that is so widely accepted by society?
 Something that is portrayed so positively?
 And that something that everyone around me is doing is making me feel so bad?
 It felt inconceivable that I could adopt sobriety, and live my life without alcohol.

 THE VICIOUS CYCLE

-The negative thoughts, feeling de-motivated and not liking myself once again.
-I remember vividly expressing my thoughts to my friend one very hungover Saturday morning telling him ‘I think I’m going to not drink anymore’ and reaction was ‘you can’t give up drinking you just need to try and moderate’ (which by the way I think is totally possible to do, it just wasn’t something that I could).
+The negative thoughts, feeling unmotivated and not liking myself once again.
+I remember vividly expressing my thoughts to my friend one very hungover Saturday morning telling him ‘I think I’m going to not drink anymore’ and his reaction was ‘you can’t give up drinking, you just need to try and moderate’ (which by the way I think is totally possible to do, it just wasn’t something that I could do).

-I started on my moderation journey and ‘tried every trick in the book’.
-‘I will only drink at weekends’, ‘I will only drink once a week’, ‘I will only drink on special occasions’, ‘ I will only drink champagne’.
-As an all or nothing type of gal I can assure you these restrictions only seemed to reinforce my unhappiness around my drinking as each time I wouldn’t be able to stick with these restrictions resulting in me feeling like a failure.
+I started on my moderation journey and tried every trick in the book.
+‘I will only drink at weekends’, ‘I will only drink once a week’, ‘I will only drink on special occasions’, ‘ I will only drink Champagne’.
+As an all-or-nothing type of gal, I can assure you these restrictions only seemed to reinforce my unhappiness around my drinking – as each time I didn’t stick to my own rules would result in me feeling like a failure.
 My mental health started to deteriorate and my drinking became more regular.
-I constantly felt anxious and depressed and my life was lived inebriated or hungover and each time I had gone out I wished that I hadn’t and would wake up with a regret.
+I constantly felt anxious and depressed and my life was lived inebriated or hungover, and each time I had gone out I wished that I hadn’t and would wake up with a regret.
 It became clear that the only way forward was to embark on a life of sobriety.
 But how?

 I started listening to relevant podcasts and this helped me as it really gave an insight into the different reasons why others stopped drinking and allowed me to feel less alone in my journey.
 These would be something I would listen to on the train to work in the morning and would fill my brain with positive insights and help feed my subconscious with positive messages of sobriety.

-I started a side hustle called Sober & Social where I decided I wanted to create a community through sober events to help empower others on their sobriety journey and prove we didn’t have to compromise on our social lives because we were no longer drinking.
+I started a side hustle called Sober & Social where I decided I wanted to create a community through sober events to help empower others on their sobriety journey, and prove we didn’t have to compromise on our social lives because we were no longer drinking.
 This gave the accountability, connection and community I needed to keep me on track.

 FEELING THE BENEFITS OF SOBRIETY

-My mental health improved and instead of waking up and dreading my morning I woke up with a spring in my step looking forward to the day ahead.
+My mental health improved and instead of waking up and dreading my morning, I woke up with a spring in my step looking forward to the day ahead.
 My feelings of anxiousness were virtually non-existent and instead of worrying about life I started to embrace it.

-I took responsibility for my actions and instead of blaming external factors started to look internally.
-I felt more confident in myself and realised I can still have fun in social situations, that I actually enjoy dancing and listening to house music lights up and that it wasn’t that fuzzy feeling that I thought alcohol gave me.
+I took responsibility for my actions and, instead of blaming external factors, started to look internally.
+I felt more confident in myself and realised I can still have fun in social situations, that I actually enjoy dancing and listening to house music and that it wasn’t alcohol that gave me that fuzzy feeling.
 It was the atmosphere, the energy and the company that made me feel warm inside.

-Deciding to go sober gave me my self-respect, my self-love and sanity back and for me, that’s worth staying on the wagon for!
+Deciding to go sober gave me my self-respect, my self-love and sanity back and, for me, that’s worth staying on the wagon for.